 Read and write transactions require two clock cycles to define the target row address and burst type, then an initial access latency of tACC.
 During the CA part of a transaction, the memory will indicate whether an additional latency for a required refresh time is added to the initial latency by driving the RWDS signal to the High state.
 During the CA period the third clock cycle will specify the target word address within the target row.
 During a read (or write) transaction, after the initial data value has been output (or input), additional data can be read from (or written to) the row on subsequent clock cycles in either a wrapped or linear sequence.
 When the HyperRAM configured in linear burst mode, during read transaction, the device will automatically fetch the next sequential row from the memory array to support a linear burst.
-When outputting the data crossing the row boundary, the HyperRAM will hold DQ delivery with a wait time for changing active row, accessing the next row in the array while the read data transfer is in progress, to allow a linear sequential burst operation.
+After holding DQ delivery with a wait time for changing active row, accessing the next row in the array while the read data transfer is in progress, allows for a linear sequential burst operation.